sudha-vijayakumar/LanguageModel_TigerGraph_ConceptNet5/README.md

 ### Step-5: **(gSql Queries)** Create & Install gsql queries

+Recreate the below queries in tgcloud.io,
+**pic

 ### Step-6: **(Web UI)** Setting up a web ui for the RASA chatbot

 - In this work, we are using an open-source javascript-based chatbot UI to interact with the RASA solution we implemented in Step-1.
-- The RASA server endpoint is configured in the widget/static/Chat.js as shown below,
+- The RASA server endpoint is configured in the widget/static/js/components/Chat.js as shown below,

   <p align="center">
   <img src="https://github.com/sudha-vijayakumar/RASA_TigerGraph/blob/master/Movie_Chatbot/snapshots/Screen%20Shot%202021-12-28%20at%202.17.45%20AM.png" width="700" height="450">